TasPorts Dredging Program

 Port of Devonport

-Major maintenance dredge
+Major maintenance dredging campaign

 The Port of Devonport is fed by the Mersey catchment system, which annually accumulates approximately 40,000m3 of sediment, therefore requires regular maintenance dredging.